<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Maybe you were initially pressured into using your cousin’s brother’s daughter as representation.
 This time, invest energy into finding a real estate professional who's at the top of their game and comes highly recommended by friends and family multiple times.

 As you look for a new agent, be aware that some might be interested in telling you only what you want to hear because they recognize your desperation to sell.
-The best agents will be honest, possibly suggesting that your marketing plan is lacking and offering to show you how they could improve it or help revamp your timeline.
+The best agents will be honest and may suggest that your marketing plan is lacking, offering to show you how they could improve it or help revamp your timeline.

-Although taking on renters is a popular option, landlords shouldn’t be hands-off during this process.
-Landlords must be prepared financially and legally in circumstances caused by neglectful tenants or many other factors, from pest infestation to faulty appliances.
+Although taking on renters is a popular option, landlords shouldn’t be hands-off during the process.
+Landlords must be prepared financially and legally in the event of circumstances caused by neglectful tenants or other factors, such as pest infestations or faulty appliances.

 New call-to-action